mcneel/rhino.inside-revit/docs/pages/_en/1.0/getting-started.md

 The new toolbar contains many new buttons that give you access to

 - {{ site.terms.rhino }} itself
-- Python IDE (with access to Revit API)
+- Script Editor (with access to Revit API)
 - Grasshopper (with custom Revit components)

 See [{{ site.terms.rir }} Interface]({{ site.baseurl }}{% link _en/1.0/reference/rir-interface.md %}) for a complete list of buttons in the *Rhinoceros* tab